butchmarshall/active_record_survey/README.md

 Release Notes
 ============

+**0.1.30**
+ - `ActiveRecordSurvey::Node::Question` now throws ArgumentError if answers of different types are added to it

 **0.1.29**
  - `ActiveRecordSurvey::Node::Answer` now cleans up associated node_maps on destruction
  - extending/including `ActiveRecordSurvey::Answer::Chained` now rebuilds broken links in the parent<->child node_maps if a middle node_map is destroyed